talespadua/graph_challenge/README.md

 #### Data persistence:
 * ##### JSON

   Initially my plan was to use MongoDB and the pymongo driver to store the logistic mesh data, but this would require testers to install MongoDB and populate the database from a json file.
 Besides that no data is being modified, so a database is not really required.
-I decided then to load data from a JSON file directly because that way very little code change will be needed in case I decide to use MongoDB, and because with JSON I can easily represent complex object structures and parse it with python.
+I decided then to load data from a JSON file directly because that way very little code change will be needed in case I decide to use MongoDB and because with JSON I can easily represent complex object structures and parse it with python.

 #### Communication: